 DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

-Coloured scanning electron micrograph (SEM) of Bacteria from the human tongue.
+Scanning electron micrograph (SEM) of Bacteria from the human tongue.
 In this scanning electron micrograph (SEM) rod and coccoid bacteria are seen.
 The coccoid bacteria are likely Streptococcus mutans due to the fibrous glucan matrix that is seen surrounding the cells.
 Most bacteria on the human tongue are harmless or even beneficial.
 However some bacteria can cause throat infections and form plaque deposits on teeth.
 Plaque will also lead to tooth decay and periodontal disease.
 Magnification: x3,400 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.